Ramadan and COVID-19

 Employers should consider asking Muslim employees if they need support or adjustments during the fast and they should be mindful that some may suffer from tiredness, poor concentration and headaches.
 This may lead to decreased performance levels, although many Muslims are adept at coping with the demands of the fast.
 Employers should also expect holiday requests to increase during the period or in anticipation for Eid (the celebration at the end of Ramadan).
 As the date for Eid is governed by the lunar calendar, employees may not be specific about dates.
 Employers should be alert to Eid’s significance and how emotionally challenging this year’s Eid may be for some, as social distancing measures are likely to remain in place.

 Ramadan can be a challenging time for Muslim employees.
 It may be especially challenging due to the pandemic as Muslims generally come together to share the experience.
 Employers could use this time to reflect on their existing religion and belief policies and creative ways to cultivate religious diversity in the workplace.

-Useful guidance from the Muslim Council of Britain (MCB) on observing Ramadan in lockdown is available online here.
+The Muslim Council of Britain (MCB) has produced useful guidance on observing Ramadan in lockdown.

 Adele Shortman is a Principal Associate in the Employment, Pensions and Immigration team.
 If you have any questions or concerns, please do not hesitate to contact Adele at firstname.lastname@example.org, Bea Wadsworth at email@example.com or speak to your usual Weightmans advisor.